idibidiart/react-native-responsive-grid/README.md

 Sometimes, we lay things out from left to right (LTR.)
 Other times, we might find it easier to lay things out from right to left (RTL.)
 I've found that RTL support to be generally lacking in both React and React Native grids, so I've added support for it.
 React makes it really simple.
 This can be very useful for apps with right-to-left text, i.e. Arabic, Aramaic, Azeri, Dhivehi/Maldivian, Hebrew, Kurdish (Sorani), Persian/Farsi, and Urdu.

-### _Consistent, Repeatable, Nestable_
+### _Consistency, Repeatability, Nestability_

-To keep the grid's structure and design simple (as well as logical and consistent) Rows may not contain other Rows as children (they must be wrapped in a Column inside the row) and Columns may not contain other columns as children (they must be wrapped in a Row inside the column)
+To keep the grid's structure and design simple (as well as logical and consistent) Rows may not contain other Rows as children.
+They must be wrapped in a Column inside the row) and Columns may not contain other columns as children.
+They must be wrapped in a Row inside the column.

+Columns have `position: 'relative'` enforced by design to enforce the basic grid structure.
+They can be made to overlap in the row direction using negative offsets.
+Rows have `position: 'relative'` by default, but can also be positioned absolutely.

+If you'd like to build apps that respond to layout changes (due to device oriehtation and aspect ratio changes or any change in the computed or explicit width of the column), all responsive Columns must be contained in a Row.

-### _Dynamic Resoponse_
+### _Dynamic Structure_

 Being able to readt to layout changes, including changes due to device rotation (for apps that allow it), is a key aspect of responsive design.
-This grid enables dynamic layouts (see the demos at the start of this Readme)
+This grid is designed to enable dynamic response to layout changes (see the demos at the start of this Readme)

-**Note**

-If you'd like to build apps that respond to layout changes (due to device oriehtation and aspect ratio changes or any change in the computed or explicit width of the column), Columns must be contained in a Row.

 ## Terms: